 For You shall deal bountifully with me.”

 a.
-Attend to my cry, for I am brought very low: David once again brought his cry to the LORD, this time honestly confessing his low circumstances.
-David didn’t feel a need to pretend that everything was fine or that he wasn’t weak; he could come to God for help even when brought very low by persecutors who were stronger than David.
+Attend to my cry, for I am brought very low: David once again brought his cry to the LORD, honestly confessing his low circumstances.
+David didn’t feel a need to pretend that everything was fine or that he wasn’t weak; he could come to God for help even when brought very low by persecutors who were stronger than him.

 i.
 “The song ends with an earnest cry for deliverance, and an affirmation of confidence that the cry will be heard and answered.”
 (Morgan)